wcamposs/wcamposs/README.md

 ## I'm a Mobile and Web Developer!

 - 🌱 I’m currently learning everything that I can
-- 🥅 2020 Goals: Improve my skills with frontend development
+- 🥅 Actual Goals: Improve my skills with frontend development
 - ⚡ Fun fact: I love to play guitar and play videogames

 ### Connect with me: